-The Company's Pharma Services segment generally enters into contracts with pharmaceutical and biotech customers as well as other contract research organizations ("CROs") to provide research and clinical trial services.
+The Company's Advanced Diagnostics segment generally enters into contracts with pharmaceutical and biotech customers as well as other CROs to provide research and clinical trial services.
 Such services also include validation studies and assay development.
 The Company records revenue on a unit-of-service basis based on the number of units completed towards the satisfaction of a performance obligation.
-Certain contracts include upfront fees or billing milestones that are recognized over time, which aligns with the progress of the Company towards fulfilling its obligations under the contract.
+In addition, certain contracts include upfront fees and the revenue for those contracts is recognized over time as services are performed.

-Additional offerings within the Pharma Services portfolio includes Informatics, which involves the licensing of de-identified data to pharmaceutical and biotech customers in the form of either retrospective records or prospective deliveries of data.
+Additional offerings within the Advanced Diagnostics portfolio includes Informatics, which involves the licensing of de-identified data to pharmaceutical and biotech customers in the form of either retrospective records or prospective deliveries of data.
 Informatics revenue is recognized at a point in time upon delivery of retrospective data or over time for prospective data feeds.
 The Company negotiates billing schedules and payment terms on a contract-by-contract basis, and contract terms generally provide for payments based on a unit-of-service arrangement.

 Amounts collected in advance of services being provided are deferred as contract liabilities on the Consolidated Balance Sheets.
 The associated revenue is recognized and the contract liability is reduced as the contracted services are subsequently performed.
 Contract assets are established for revenue recognized but not yet billed.
 These contract assets are reduced once the customer is invoiced and a corresponding receivable is recorded.
-Additionally, Pharma Services incurs sales commissions in the process of obtaining contracts with customers.
-Sales commissions that are payable upon contract award are recognized as assets and amortized over the expected life of the customer relationship.
+Additionally, Advanced Diagnostics incurs sales commissions in the process of obtaining contracts with customers.
+Sales commissions that are payable upon contract award are recognized as assets and amortized over the expected contract term.
+The amortization of commission expense is based on the weighted average contract duration for all commissionable awards in the respective business in which the commission expense is paid, which approximates the period over which goods and services are transferred to the customer.
 For offerings with primarily short-term contracts, such as Informatics, the Company applies the practical expedient which allows costs to obtain a contract to be expensed when incurred, if the amortization period of the assets that would otherwise have been recognized is one year or less.
 Contract assets and capitalized commissions are included in other current assets and other assets on the Consolidated Balance Sheets.